pymovements/pymovements/docs/source/datasets/index.rst

         Check out this guide on how to contribute datasets to the library:

-        .. button-link:: ../tutorials/adding-public-dataset.html
+        .. button-link:: adding_public_dataset
+            :ref-type: ref
             :color: primary
             :shadow:

-            Adding a Public Dataset to the Library
+            Adding a public dataset to the library

 -----------------
  Public Datasets